ptvan/ptvan.github.io/_posts/2020-10-14-experimental-design.md

 Replication is central to reproducible research.
 Bench experiments should have both biological and technical replicates, while only the latter is possible for entirely _in silico_ experiments.

 The lack of replication is often associated with failed experiments, and when coupled with intent, constitutes scientific fraud.
 More subtle, and therefore more common is _pseudoreplication_ where the number of replicates is perceived to be higher due to complicated experimental design, as outlined in Stuart Hurlbert's now classic [paper](https://esajournals.onlinelibrary.wiley.com/doi/abs/10.2307/1942661).

-### Confounding

-A _confounder_ is a factor that causes spurious associations in the data by affecting both the dependent and independent variable.
-An example would be if the experiment looks to compare healthy and sick subjects, but all healthy subjects come from one location and all sick subjects came from another location.
-In this scenario, location is completely confounded with health status.

-There are a number of ways to address confounders.
-Case-control studies aim to have equal confounders in cases and controls.
-If confounders are identified after the study has stareted, they can be added as covariates in subsequent analyses.

 ### Statistical power